Rchou97/rchou97.github.io/_pages/cv.md

     * Started as an intern.
 Research topic: design and implementation of the ISO 27001 framework.
     * Role was to actively contribute to Finaps' goal of creating insight, impact and trust for its clients within the field of information security.

-Volunteer experience
+Volunteer experience/Personal projects
 ------

+* **Ichi Ban Leiden**
+  * Data Engineer (March 2024 - Present)
+    * Support my parents' restaurant by gathering data sources for gaining insights about the performance of the restaurant.
+    * Used technologies: Google Cloud Platform (GCP), Python, SQL (BigQuery), and GitHub.

 * **Volt Europe**
   * Data Analyst (August 2021 - April 2023)
     * Support the data analytics team with dashboarding for different parties within Volt.
     * Operated as a Data Analytics facilitator within Volt Europe from December 2022 - April 2023.
-    * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio
+    * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio.

 * **KLM/Run in the Sun Foundation**
   * Volunteer Staff (November 2017)